 “We have had a military government, a quasi-military government, and [now] a civilian government,” Kyaw Min Swe said.

-“We can understand if we are charged under such unfair articles by a military government, though we don’t agree with it,” he said.
+“We can understand if we are charged under such unfair statutes by a military government, though we don’t agree with it,” he said.
 “But it’s not suitable to be sued under these charges when we have a democratic government or civilian one, especially during the current time.”

 “I had a lot of hope for this government and parliament, but my hope has faded,” Kyaw Min Swe said.